 You might have heard the word thyroid before, especially in relation to having hypothyroidism.
 There are commercials on television advertising medication to help combat this.
-So, what is your thyroid and why is it important?
+So, what is your thyroid, and why is it important?
 What happens when it isn’t functioning correctly?

 Another possible thyroid condition is goiter, which is when the thyroid gland is abnormally large or has multiple growths on it.
 There can be no symptoms or symptoms of either hypothyroidism or hyperthyroidism.
 Thyroid nodules are overgrowths of tissue that sometimes cause overproduction of hormones which may or may not cause symptoms (these are rarely cancerous).
 Thyroid cancer is caused by cancer cells that grow in shapes that resemble nodules on the thyroid.
-Thyroiditis is an inflammation of cells that may cause an overproduction or underproduction of the thyroid hormones.
+Thyroiditis is an inflammation of cells that can initiate an overproduction or underproduction of the thyroid hormones.
 A rare condition in the United States is iodine deficiency because our salt is fortified with iodine.
-When someone has this, it caused symptoms similar to hypothyroidism.
+When someone has this, it prompts symptoms similar to hypothyroidism.

-In order to treat any of the disorders, you have to know what is wrong, so your doctor will get blood work to check your thyroid hormone levels.
-If determined that you have hyperthyroidism, then your doctor will prescribe an anti-thyroid medication (carbimazole, methimazole, and/or propylthiouracil/PTU).
+To treat any of the disorders, you must know what is wrong, so your doctor will get blood work to check your thyroid hormone levels.
+If you’ve hyperthyroidism, your doctor will prescribe an anti-thyroid medication (carbimazole, methimazole, or propylthiouracil/PTU).
 If these do not work, the next option is Radioactive Iodine (RAI) treatment.
-Last resort option is to surgical remove your thyroid.
-If you have this done, you will have to take thyroid medication for the rest of your life to replace what your body can’t produce.
+The last resort option is to remove your thyroid surgically.
+If you have this done, you have to take thyroid medication for the rest of your life to replace what your body can’t produce.